Lost1101/Image-Encryption-v.01/README.md

 4. Press "Decryption!!" when done.
 5. The image is saved in the "decryption result" folder

-# ✨ REMARKS
+# 🔭 REMARKS
 The program is still in development, so all kinds of changes, optimizations and fixes are expected If you have any suggestions or comments, please express them in a more modern code format.

-thank you for using.
+Thank you.
 Enjoy our program~

 # MAKE WITH ✨ FROM Group 33